Jorge-Nunes/docker-traccar-evo/README.md

 ## Start MySQL

-Start MySQL which will automatically create a database named 'traccar' with user 'traccar' and password 'traccar' (see https://raw.githubusercontent.com/marcelmaatkamp/docker-traccar/master/conf/mysql.sql)
+Start MySQL which will automatically create a database named 'traccar' with user 'traccar' and password 'traccar'

 ```
 docker-compose up -d mysql